 The scattering angle, θ [deg], is defined as the angle between the direction of the incident wave (beam axis) and the observation direction.
 The angular pattern of light scattered by a sphere is axially symmerical about the direction of the incident light.
 Thus, theta is the only directional parameter required.

-This program calculates the light scattering properties of a coated sphere following the Toon and Ackerman (1981) algorithm.
-A similar algorithm has been recently introduced by Kaiser and Schweiger (1993).
-These algorithms are based on the theory of light scattering by a coated sphere that was developed by Aden and Kerker (1951).
+This program calculates the light scattering properties of a coated sphere following the Toon and Ackerman 1981 algorithm.
+A similar algorithm has been more recently introduced by Kaiser and Schweiger 1993.
+These algorithms are based on the theory of light scattering by a coated sphere that was developed by Aden and Kerker 1951.
 In the notation borrowed from the theory of light scattering by homogeneous sphere, the nondimensional versions of these properties are defined as follows:

 Angular patterns S1, S2, and M11 represent scattering of light polarized perpendicular to the scattering plane, parallel to the scattering plane, and unpolarized respectively.
 The scattering plane contains the incident beam and observation directions.

 The algorithms of the coated sphere theory involve, as it is also the case with the homogeneous sphere theory, recurrence-based calculations of functions related to Bessel functions.
-Such calculations are known to be unstable if traversed upwards, i.e. in the direction of the increasing summation index of the relevant series.
+Series of these functions are then summed to yield the desired results.
+Such calculations are known to be unstable if traversed upwards, i.e. in the direction of the increasing summation index.
 With an increase in the numerical precision from single floating point precision to double and long double precision the onset of such instabilities in the upward recurrence algorithms is merely postponed for particles typical of many natural and industrial processes.

 The user is nevertheless advised to exert caution when using this program in the extremities of the nominally allowed input paramaters' ranges.
 As a guidance the following rules should be observed: